ThomasDickey/esctest2/README.txt

 and expectations of tests are changed to be appropriate for the current terminal to avoid false or uninformative failures.

-The legal values of "terminal" are "xterm" and "iTerm2".
+The legal values of "terminal" are "xterm", "iTerm2", and "iTerm2beta".

 --no-print-logs
 Normally, the test logs are printed when the test finishes.
 Use this argument to